-From the 1 October 2022, employer will need to perform identity checks on potential candidates either by meeting them face to face or by using ID validation technology to verify hiring documents.
+Since 1st October 2022, employers need to perform identity checks on potential candidates either by meeting them face-to-face or by using ID validation technology to verify hiring documents.
 It is recommended that businesses use government-certified Identity Service Providers (IDSPs) as it is likely ID validation technology will become mandatory soon.
 Read more about the change here.

 Who needs to be checked for right to work?